 I love the outdoors and anything that deals with being outdoors, even if it is just sitting.
 So chances are if you meet me we will be going outside at some point.
-I have a very supporting family and girlfriend (Fallon) who have been there for me through all of my crazy career paths including dog sledding in Bend, Oregon for a winter.
+I have a very supporting family and wife (Fallon) who have been there for me through all of my crazy career paths including dog sledding in Bend, Oregon for a winter.

 I have helped an extensive number of people get through all physical and emotional barriers that come with working out.
 I have helped elderly clients overcome knee and shoulder pain with proper stretching and strengthening.
 From weight loss to simply wanting to put a kayak on your car and not having the strength, I can help any age range in any physical condition.
 To put it simple, I love what I do for my job.